ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 ---
 title: 'Jenkins at scale'
 date: "2020-12-30T16:46:00.000Z"
 description: "This article presents a solution to run a CI/CD Jenkins based platform at scale.
-To run Jenkins at scale, automation is vital..."
+To run Jenkins at scale, automation is vital.
+More important, automation should help you and not make your life harder.
+When it comes to Jenkins ..."
 ---

 !['jenkins-logo'](./jenkins-logo.png)